Volhorc/cable/README.md

 - Resembles a `Box<H>` when payload is unallocated (although with an extra `mem::size_of::<usize>()` bytes, see `into_boxed_header`).
 ## Crate features
 To be determined, will likely support in the future:
-- 'no-std'
+- no-std
-- 'serde'
+- serde
-- 'custom allocator'
+- custom allocator